torch/tds/README.md

 Remove the element at position `index`, shifting down all elements above `index`.
 If `index` is not provided, remove the last element of the vector.

+### d:sort(compare) ###

+Sort the vector in-place, according to the given `compare` function.

+Compare can be either a lua function or a C function.

+In the lua case, `compare` is a function which takes two vector elements, and returns true when the first is less than the second.

+If the C case, `compare` must be a FFI type `int (*compare)(const tds_elem *, const tds_elem *)`.
+It must return an integer less than, equal to, or greater than zero if the first argument is considered to be respectively less than, equal to, or greater than the second.
+See the include file `tds_elem.h` for more details about the `tds_elem` structure.

+Note that having `compare` as a lua function will lead to a (relatively) slow sort: elements of the vector will need to be moved in the lua userland (and thus handled by the GC) in order to be compared.

+In the FFI case, `compare` might be a FFI callback, but will also lead to a slow sort, FFI callbacks being slow.
+Fastest speed are obtained when `compare` is a true compiled C function loaded through FFI.

 ### ipairs(d) ###

 Returns an iterator over the vector `d`.
 The iterator returns a index-value